You need a will.

 Why can’t I sign and store my will online?

-I live outside Ontario, Alberta, Saskatchewan, Nova Scotia, Manitoba or British Columbia.
+I live outside Ontario, Alberta, Saskatchewan, Nova Scotia, Manitoba, New Brunswick or British Columbia.
 Can I still use Willful?